cloudbuilderspa/CloudNativeGuardiansKCSA/sections/3_Cluster_Hardening/lab_guide_en.md

 **Instructions:**

+**✨ Prediction Point ✨**
+*Before diving into specific flags and policies, why are API Server audit logs considered a critical component for Kubernetes cluster security?
+What kind of insights can they provide to a security administrator or an incident responder?*

 1.  **Discuss API Server Audit Log Flags (Conceptual):**
     *   If you have access to inspect the API Server manifest (e.g., `minikube ssh` then `sudo cat /etc/kubernetes/manifests/kube-apiserver.yaml`), look for flags like:
         *   `--audit-log-path`: Specifies the file path for audit logs.
         *   `--audit-policy-file`: Specifies the path to the audit policy file defining what to log.
         *   `--audit-log-maxage`, `--audit-log-maxbackup`, `--audit-log-maxsize`: Flags for log rotation.
     *   **Discussion:** Why are these flags important?
 What information does an audit policy file control (levels, stages)?
 Refer to the `main_concepts.md` for details on audit policy.

+**✅ Verification Point ✅**
+*Reflect on the audit policy levels (e.g., `None`, `Metadata`, `Request`, `RequestResponse`).
+For investigating a security incident where you need to understand the full context of an API call (like the body of a `CREATE` request), which level would provide the most comprehensive information, and what are the potential trade-offs (e.g., storage, performance) of using that level extensively?*

 2.  **Attempt to Find an Audit Event (If logs are accessible and you know the path):**
     *   This step is highly dependent on your cluster setup.
 If using Minikube and you found an `--audit-log-path` like `/var/log/kubernetes/audit.log`: